BBC News presentation: 2003 Orange clamshell

 Introduced on 8 December 2003, a new in house designed look was launched on BBC World.
 This new look brought back a similarity between the idents of the channel and the news graphics.
 The news ident was exactly the same as on BBC News 24 and consisted of a globe surrounded by orange segments and the movement of a stream containing the main headline around the globe, before the globe gets smaller and moves into the familiar 'clamshell' design.
 At the end, the BBC World one-line logo is added at the bottom of the screen, while a larger BBC News one-line logo is overlaid onto the globe in the centre of the screen.
-The ident consists of the globe up close surrounded on all sides by the orange segments and "BBC News" ribbons; the globe then shrinks back into the animated clamshell design before a large BBC World logo is added at the bottom of the screen along with the station tag line 'Putting News First'.
+The ident consists of the globe up close surrounded on all sides by the orange segments and "BBC News" ribbons; the globe then shrinks back into the animated clamshell design before a large BBC World logo is added at the bottom of the screen along with the station tag line 'bbcworld.com' (later adopting Putting News First' in 2005).

 The channel DOG for the look was relocated during news bulletins to a two-line logo, set within a red box with a spinning globe in the background.
 At the bottom of this box, the BBC World news URL was added.
 Astons consisted of a black box extending from the bottom of the channel logo box to the right of the screen with a red ending to the box.
 In the event of breaking news, a thick red box would be added above this other aston, containing the headline story.
 Later on, a ticker was added below the box in white with the news theme box in black and with the headlines separated by the BBC logo.

 The break filler was again changed with the look; an area to the left of the screen was devoted to news headlines or promotions for upcoming programmes while to the right small boxes contained promotions for online information and the latest stock market figures.
 The bottom of the screen showcased the next two programmes and their air times, while the background featured panning shots over orange global continents.
 As seen on the domestic channel, BBC World began to change their font, making greater use of the Arial font with the Gill Sans logo.